-The City of Ottawa is undertaking the design to replace the existing trunk storm sewer that weaves through the Queensway Terrace North community.
+Why: This work is required to replace the existing trunk storm sewer that weaves through the Queensway Terrace North community.
 The existing trunk storm sewer has reached the end of its useful life and needs to be replaced.
-To improve the overall performance of the storm sewer system, the existing trunk storm sewer is to be replaced with a larger pipe.
-The project limits for the construction are highlighted on Figure 1 and includes:

-Where: • Henley Street from Connaught Avenue to Alpline Avenue
+Where: • Henley Street from Connaught Avenue to Alpine Avenue

-- Arkell Street from Henley Street to approximately 942/948 Arkell Street
+- Arkell Street from Henley Street up to 948 Arkell Street

 - Alpine Avenue from Henley Street to Clarenda Street